 The study is organised by the University of Oxford.
-The study is funded by the European Commission through the MultiViVax programme.
+The study is funded by the Wellcome Trust and closely aligned with other ongoing clinical trials funded by the European Commission through the MultiViVax programme.

 Neither your GP nor the researchers are paid for recruiting you into this study.